Bunyod/ecommerz/README.md

 docker-compose down
 ```

-To run the application using our Docker image, run the following command:
+To run the application using docker image, run the following command:

 ```
 docker-compose up -d